Tonks89/RoboND-DeepLearning_Project/writeup.md

 * Number of epochs: I began with 10 epochs, which resulted in a score already above the required score.
 However, I wanted to verify if the performance would improve with more epochs.
 I doubled the epochs to 20 and it did.
 Therefore, I selected 20 as the number of epochs.

-* Step per epoch, validation steps and workers: These parameters were left with their default values since, together with the above tuned parameters, they yielded a final score above the required one.
+* Step per epoch, validation steps, and workers: These parameters were left with their default values since, together with the above tuned parameters, they yielded a final score above the required one.